prifre/vas2/readme.txt

-PIA - Particles In Air
+VAS - Visible Air System

 This is a program to use three different TSI instruments to measurem Air.
 Two of the instruments, AeroTrak and DustTrak can be used unsupervised.